srgantmoomoo/beach-house/README.md

 # credits
 beach house is a [bedroom](https://github.com/moomooooo/bedroom) based client and is currently running bedroom 3. <br>

-beach house integrates [baritone](https://github.com/cabaletta/baritone) for pathfinding and automation, and [multiconnect](https://github.com/Earthcomputer/multiconnect) to connect to mutliple minecraft versions
+beach house integrates [baritone](https://github.com/cabaletta/baritone) for pathfinding and automation, and [multiconnect](https://github.com/Earthcomputer/multiconnect) to connect to mutliple minecraft versions.

 beach house is developed in [Fabric](https://fabricmc.net) for [Minecraft](www.minecraft.net).